anshess/SimGBS.jl/README.md

 ## Introduction

 SimGBS is a versatile method of simulating GBS data.
 It can be implemented with any genome of choice.
-Users can modify different parameters to customise GBS setting, such as the restriction enzyme and sequencing depth.
-By adopting the gene drop method, users can also specify the demographic history and population structure (by supplying a pedigree file).
-Like real sequencers, SimGBS will output data into FASTQ format at the end of each simulation.
+Users can modify different parameters to customise GBS setting, such as the choice of restriction enzyme and sequencing depth.
+By taking the gene-drop approach, users can also specify the demographic history and define population structure (by supplying a pedigree file).
+Like real sequencers, SimGBS will output data into FASTQ format.

 ## Installation